hiscom/hispid/meeting-2015-02.md

 ## Standards Maintenance

-Document how we (those maintaining our standards) will do this.
+Document how we (those maintaining our standards) will do this, both in developing the stardards as well as telling others how to get involved.